etherscan-io/bitshares.foundation/_workers/2020-02-infrastructure.md

 # **Commercial use**

-In the past there have been several instances of for-profit use of the services provided in this proposal.
+In the past there have been several instances of extensive for-profit use of the services provided in this proposal that degraded availability for the broader BitShares community.
 Any commercial usage of the nodes and elastic search endpoints included in this proposal will be recognized, and we will contact the offending party to either cease the usage or seek an agreement.
-The agreement can be simply a fee for the increased costs (which will directly flow into the budget of this worker) or provision of additional nodes through the offending party (decided case by case).
-This is nothing new, but will now be enforced more pro-actively.
+The agreement can be simply a fee for the increased costs (which will directly flow into the budget of this worker) or provision of additional nodes through the offending party (decided case by case)..

 # **Milestones**